Hey, did you forget something? Let’s examine cart abandonment…

 Sounds like a huge problem?
 The impact on bottom line is undeniable – but if we flip things, can cart abandonment perhaps be reframed as an opportunity?
 The savvy merchant could arguably see cart abandonment as a way in which their audience self-segments.
 You know that they’re showing high purchase intent – after all, they almost converted.

-This article will delve into some of the ways that ecommerce merchants can turn a loss into a win, by focusing on this “missed opportunity” and harnessing the power of a great cart abandonment strategy…
+This article will delve into some of the ways that ecommerce merchants can turn a loss into a win, by focusing on this “missed opportunity” and harnessing the power of a great shopping cart abandonment strategy…

 Exploring Cart Abandonment Strategy